dbuysse/tnris.org/content/markdown/news/2013-06-20-landsat-8-satellite-imagery.md

 The City of Brownsville near the Texas coastline and the City of Matamoros in Mexico, north and south of the Rio Grande respectively

 Landsat 8 path 26 row 42 | 5/4/2013 | Natural color bands 432 (left) and color infrared bands 543 (right) | 30m pixel resolution

+*Use the Image slider to preview natural color versus infrared bands*

 <figure>
 <div id="imageCompare2" class='twentytwenty-container natural-color-infrared'>